devodo/DivertR/README.md

 ### Register a Diverter

-Similarly a `Diverter` extension method is provided that replaces all existing `IServiceCollection` registrations with DivertR proxy factories at once.
+Similarly a `Diverter` extension method is provided that replaces all existing `IServiceCollection` registrations with Via proxy factories at once.

 ```csharp
 IServiceCollection services = new ServiceCollection();